 Statutes of limitations set time limits for the government to bring criminal charges in a case.
-If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.
+If the prosecution charges someone after the applicable time period has passed, the person can usually have the case dismissed.

 Below are examples of time limits for specific felony crimes in Texas.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances, exceptions, and legislative changes—and know that court rulings can affect the interpretation of the law.

 (Tex.
 Crim.
 Proc.
-Code § 12.01 (1) (2019)).
+Code § 12.01 (2022).)

 Also, if a person tries to "evade" (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Texas, the statute of limitations is tolled while the defendant is absent from the state.

 (Tex.
 Crim.
 Proc.
-Code § 12.05 (2019).)
+Code § 12.05 (2022).)

 Statutes of limitations are confusing to say the least.
-Plus, the same conduct can be the basis for multiple criminal charges, meaning that more than one limitations period could apply.
+Plus, the same conduct can be the basis for multiple criminal charges, meaning that more than one limitation period could apply.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.